mandrasch/11ty-plain-bootstrap5/README.md

 MIT license

-_(License is for compatibility purposes only.
-You don't have attribute my additions, mostly just config stuff done.)_
+_(License is for compatibility purposes with eleventys license only.
+You don't have attribute my additions, mostly just config stuff done by me.)_